robotical/MartyBlocks/dev-how-to.md

 Step 3: in `marty-blocks-lib/replacements/scratch-blocks/blocks_vertical/mv2.js`, add the blockly block definition Step 4: in `marty-blocks-lib/replacements/scratch-blocks/msg/messages.js`, add the name of the block to the list of blocks that need to be translated
 Step 5: in `marty-blocks-lib/replacements/scratch-blocks/msg/scratch_msgs.js`, add the translation of the block

+### How to add translations
+###### Relevant files:
+- `marty-blocks-lib/replacements/scratch-blocks/msg/messages.js`
+- `marty-blocks-lib/replacements/scratch-blocks/msg/scratch_msgs.js`
+- `marty-blocks-lib/replacements/scratch-gui/src/components/menu-bar/language-menu.jsx`
+- `marty-blocks-lib/replacements/scratch-vm/src/extensions/marty_martymachine/index.js`

+Step 1: if this is a new language, go to the `language-menu.jsx` file and add its ISO to the list of languages to include.
+Step 2: if there are new blocks, add their english version in `messages.js` Step 2: go to `scratch_msgs.js`, look for the language ISO code and add the translations for the new blocks Step 3: go to `marty_martymachine/index.js` and add the translations for the new blocks there as well

 ### How to add a new modal
 ##### RELEVANT FILES: